My Story

 Artist Statement

 This structural work captures the repetitive verticality found in both sleek modern towers and the deep striations of petrified wood or arid desert cliffs.
-Firing methods reinforce this dual inspiration: a Wood Firing emphasizes the natural surfaces of the earth, while an Electric Firing yields the cleaner, more refined surfaces associated with building materials.
+Firing methods reinforce this dual inspiration: a Wood Firing emphasizes the natural surfaces of the earth, while an electric firing yields the cleaner, more refined surfaces associated with building materials.